 The Cabarrus County Public Library offers an extensive Local History and Genealogy Collection for those wishing to research their ancestors and historical events at the Concord branch of the Charles A. Cannon Memorial Library.

-The Concord Library’s Lore Room contains materials on Cabarrus County history and genealogy from 1750 to the present.
-The majority of the Lore Collection consists of genealogical notes and records in book, microfilm and folder form.
-Limited sources for the neighboring counties of Iredell, Mecklenburg, Rowan, Stanly, and Union also are available.
+The Concord Library’s Lore Room contains materials on Cabarrus County History and Genealogy from 1750 to the present.
+Most of the Lore Collection consists of genealogical notes and records in book, microfilm and folder form.
+Limited sources for the neighboring counties of Iredell, Mecklenburg, Rowan, Stanly and Union are also available.
 The Local History Collection contains microfilm copies of many original Cabarrus records: deeds, wills, court minutes, marriage records, tax lists, estate papers, county censuses and records of the Daily Independent, the Concord Tribune and the Independent Tribune are also available.
-The Lore Files, collected and compiled by Adelaide and Eugenia Lore, include many area church records, family bible records, and extensive cemetery readings.
-Normal operating hours for the Lore Room are 9 am to 7 pm Monday – Thursday and every other Saturday, 9am to 5pm.
-For more information about the Lore Room, call (704) 920-2061 or email.
+The Lore Files, collected and compiled by Adelaide and Eugenia Lore, include many area church records, family bible records and extensive cemetery readings.
+Normal operating hours for the Lore Room are 9am to 6pm Monday and Wednesday, 9am to 8pm Tuesday and Thursday, and 10am to 6pm Friday and Saturday.
+For more information about the Lore Room, call 704-920-2061 or email.